Claiming compensation for historic sex abuse

 We recently represented a client in relation to historic sex abuse he had suffered at the hands of a priest in the late 1970s.

-The priest was arrested and charged with over 20 offences involving our client and other children he had abused in the course of his priestly duties.
+The priest was arrested and charged with over 20 offenses involving our client and other children he had abused in the course of his priestly duties.

-As a result of the abuse our client suffered a chaotic life.
-He was ostracised by the local community for having reported the priest.
+As a result of the abuse, our client suffered a chaotic life.
+The local community ostracised him for having reported the priest.
 He struggled at school and with personal relationships.
-As a teenager he began to abuse alcohol and illicit drugs in an attempt to cope with his psychological symptoms.He got into trouble with the law as his life spiralled out of control, resulting in him receiving numerous prison sentences as a result.
+As a teenager, he began to abuse alcohol and illicit drugs in an attempt to cope with his psychological symptoms.He got into trouble with the law as his life spiraled out of control, resulting in him receiving numerous prison sentences as a result.

 It was against this background that our client consulted us.
 He called our confidential helpline and received free guidance about his entitlement to pursue a historic sex abuse compensation claim.

 A formal letter of claim was submitted to the Diocese concerned.
-In the meantime we attempted to locate documents relating to the criminal investigation.
-Due to the passage of time the court had destroyed their files.
-We therefore made enquiries with the Crown Prosecution Service, but again no records could be located.
+In the meantime, we attempted to locate documents relating to the criminal investigation.
+Due to the passage of time, the court had destroyed its files.
+We therefore made inquiries with the Crown Prosecution Service, but again no records could be located.

 The Diocese instructed solicitors to respond to our letter of claim.
 They confirmed they were investigating and requested documentary proof of our client’s allegations.

-The defendants then raised the ‘limitation’, arguing that the offences had occurred so long ago the claim was out of time.
-As our client had been abused as a child the standard time limit for bringing a claim was his 21st birthday.
-The defendants argued that they were prejudiced by the late presentation of the claim which they said would prohibit a fair trial.
+The defendants then raised the ‘limitation’, arguing that the offences had occurred so long ago that the claim was out of time.
+As our client had been abused as a child, the standard time limit for bringing a claim was his 21st birthday.
+The defendants argued that they were prejudiced by the late presentation of the claim, which they said would prohibit a fair trial.